 Eritrea lacks the infrastructure that would allow a more robust media to operate.
 It has an extremely small telephone network and one of the least internet hosts of any country in the world.
 The combined mobile and fixed line telephone reach is around 5%.
-As a result, usage statistics for all phones and the internet are also amongst the lowest globally; internet penetration rates are half the continent's average.
-The well documented rise in broadband connectivity and access to smart phones that has seen an explosion of new media in Africa - particularly in Kenya, Egypt, South Africa and Nigeria - has not reached Eritrea.
+As a result, usage statistics for all phones and the internet are also among the lowest globally; only 6.2% of the population use the Internet.
+In 2011, Eritrea planned to introduce mobile Internet